alicagank/VowSpace/README.md

 - **Data Input**: Easily input new data by pressing the "Add Data" button or using the "Enter" key.

-- **Data Correction**: Correct errors by undoing the latest input with the "Undo" button or the "Ctrl (Command) + U" shortcut.

 - **Save Scatterplots**: Save the visualised data as a scatterplot as JPEG or PNG using the "Save Scatterplot" function or the "Ctrl (Command) + S" shortcut.

 - **Save Data New Data**: Save a dataset that you worked on as an .xlsx file.

 - **Clear Data**: Use the "Clear Data" function to start over and input or import new data.

-- **Data Normalisation**: You can use the Data Settings to normalise the data or convert Hz values to Bark.
+- **Data Normalisation**: You can use the "Data Settings" to normalise the data using various normalisation methods.

+- **Scatterplot Settings**: You can edit the visuals on the scatterplot using the "Visualization Settings" menu.

 ## Usage

+Under the "Release" section, you can download the application in .app format for Macintosh devices.

+Or

 1. Clone the repository to your local machine.